THIS IS NOT A CV. THIS IS A BUILDER'S MANIFEST.

 What companies did Michał Piszczek found?

-Robotero (event-driven algorithmic trading, acquired by HTF Brokers), Rejsomat.pl (one of Poland's largest sailing travel marketplaces), Inclify (industrial AI/IoT for Structural Health Monitoring) and Lextron.ai (AI-powered regulatory intelligence).
+Robotero (event-driven algorithmic trading, acquired by HFT Brokers), Rejsomat.pl (one of Poland's largest sailing travel marketplaces), Inclify (industrial AI/IoT for Structural Health Monitoring) and Lextron.ai (AI-powered regulatory intelligence).
 He also serves as CTO of Archdesk.

 What does Michał Piszczek write about?